strangelove-ventures/hero/docs/stability_report.md

 Below are the Tokenfactory commands manually ran during the Game of Chains Testnet.

 For the below commands, "user1" and "user2" are normal unprivileged accounts.
 The remaining accounts should be self explanatory from their name via the [Access Control Table](../readme.md#access-control).
-For situations where wallet address needed instead of the key name, simply hover over the address to see the tool tip describing what privileged account the address is tied to.
+For situations where the wallet address was needed instead of the key name, simply hover over the address to see the tool tip describing what privileged account the address is tied to.

 <!-- cosmos1q4adyc9a75u6eclu6czqtr2vfyqf6v4svwwnyr -->